What are the Top Trading Blocs in the World?

 - Free trade areas

-Agreements known as free trade areas (FTAs) exclude all limitations or trade walls among the sharing nations.
+Agreements known as free trade areas (FTAs) exclude all limitations or trade walls among the participating nations.
 Every member is still free to choose how to handle trade with non-member nations or groups (those not included in the agreement).
 One illustration of an FTA is the United States, Mexico, and Canada Agreement, or USMCA.
-Every nation has the freedom to trade with every other nation including with nations that aren't parties to this agreement.
+Every nation has the freedom to trade with every other nation, including with nations that aren't parties to this agreement.

 - Customs unions